Lindsey-Maag/Group_Project_Health/README.md

 - Furhter analysis can be done by including obesity rates and confirming how they may or may not contribute to cmorality and incidence rates of specific cancers.
 - 5 states with highest cancer rates?
 - 5 states with lowest cancer rates?
+- One way to investigate the relationship between income and death rate further is to look at data within a smaller time frame.
+Maybe analyze one-year data at the county level or ideally patient level.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>